Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 overview
 ^^^^^^^^
 - By default, all responses are returned as bytes in Python 3 and str in Python 2.
+  During request, all non-bytes values are encoded into bytes before sending to server, using utf-8 by default.

 - redis-py attempts to adhere to the official command syntax. with following
   exceptions: